int128/kubelogin/docs/setup.md

 # Kubernetes OpenID Connection authentication

-This document guides how to set up the Kubernetes OpenID Connect (OIDC) authentication.
+This document guides how to set up Kubernetes OpenID Connect (OIDC) authentication.
 Let's see the following steps:

 1. Set up the OIDC provider